 But before you do adopt it, educate yourself about what exactly it is, how it can be used & how to choose!

-Learn what is an assessment tool, how to use an assessment tool, and how to create an online assessment.
-Easily filter candidates and make the best hiring decision
+Learn what an assessment tool is, how to use an assessment tool, and how to create an online assessment.
+Easily filter candidates and make the best hiring decision.

 So, What is an Assessment Tool?